Biology – the study of living things. From single-celled organisms to our place in the living world, Biology offers an important perspective on life.

 In Year 10, students continue with the Edexcel IGCSE Biology course.

 Students carry out enzyme experiments, dissect the heart and an eye ball, make working models of the lungs, measure the rate of photosynthesis in pond weed and much more.

-The development of investigation skills is an important element of the course and IGCSE courses are a good foundation for International Baccalaureate Diploma courses.
+The development of investigation skills is an important element of the course and IGCSE Science courses are a good foundation for A Level Sciences.

 Students learn to describe and explain patterns in data and learn to evaluate the social, environmental and economic impact of scientific developments.